 Perhaps the best additions are the Auto Protect and Bypass lists, at least once you've found them (they're in Chrome's Hotspot Shield Settings page rather than the extension console).
-Add websites to the first and Hotspot Shield will automatically turn itself on whenever you try to access them, convenient for instance if you need the VPN to use them in full.
-Add websites to the Bypass list and Hotspot Shield will direct them through your regular connection, rather than the tunnel, handy for sites which don't work with a VPN, or which need to see your real location (a streaming platform which is only available in your country).
+Add websites which require the VPN to Auto Protect and Hotspot Shield automatically turns itself on whenever you try to access them.
+Add websites to the Bypass list and Hotspot Shield directs them through your regular connection, rather than the VPN tunnel, which is handy for sites that don't work with a VPN, or which need to see your real location (a streaming platform which is only available in your country, say).

-This isn't quite as powerful as it looks, initially.
-The ad blocker isn't as capable as the market leaders, for instance, and doesn't have any settings or options to customize how it works.
+This isn't quite as powerful as it looks.
+The ad blocker isn't as capable as the market leaders, for instance, and doesn't have any settings or options to customize how it functions.
 Still, overall it works very well, and the Chrome extension is better than most of the proxy competition.

 If Hotspot Shield isn't working for you, the various apps give you instant access to advice on common issues by embedding documents from the website.
 As usual, if your issue is more complex, you can head off to the support website for more in-depth guidance.

 A web-based Support Center organizes its articles by platform, as well as categories like Payments and Subscriptions, Manage Account and Common Issues.
-There is some useful information on the website that you won't always get elsewhere (release notes of all the latest apps, for instance), but otherwise there are relatively few articles, and most of those are lacking in detail.
-There's nothing here to compare with the web guidance you'll get from providers like ExpressVPN.
+There is some useful information on the website that you won't always get elsewhere (release notes, for instance), but most articles can't match the depth you'll get with providers like ExpressVPN.

-We say 'try' because the chat page refused to load on our default Chrome browser, but when we tried loading the same link into Microsoft Edge, the chat window quickly appeared, reported that we were first in the queue, and we were talking to a friendly and knowledgeable agent in under a minute.
+We tried live chat – the chat window quickly appeared, reported that we were first in the queue, and we were talking to a friendly and knowledgeable agent in under a minute.